chiefonboarding/ChiefOnboarding/docs/Integrations.md

     "until": {
         "first_argument": "status",
         "second_argument": "done",
-        "condition": "=="
     }
 }
 ```
 This config will try to fetch the same url for 60 times and wait 5 seconds between each call (so max 300 seconds) and will keep going until the `status` of the response is `done`.
+If it exceeds the 300 seconds, then the integration will fail.
 The `first_argument` should be a dot notation from the response.
+It will compare the first argument to the second argument.
+When both are equal, it will stop polling and go to the next step.

 ### Headers